 - 5.1.
-To keep under review the staffing structure for the trust, taking into account proposals from the executive who will implement staffing changes as necessary. - 5.2.
+To keep under review the staffing structure for the trust, considering proposals from the executive who will implement staffing changes as necessary. - 5.2.
 To ensure that a pay policy is established for all categories of staff and to exercise sufficient oversight to ensure that all key aspects of the policy are implemented effectively. - 5.3.
-Oversee the appointment procedure for all head teachers at schools within the MAT and to contribute to the appointment of other members of the senior leadership teams both at the centre and within MAT schools. - 5.4.
-To ensure that there is a performance management policy in place for all staff and that it is being implemented effectively.
+Oversee the appointment procedure for all headteachers at schools within the Trust and to contribute to the appointment of other members of the senior leadership teams both at the centre and within Trust schools. - 5.4.
+To ensure that there is a performance management policy in place for all staff and that it is being implemented effectively. - 5.5.
+Appoint Local Committee members